Pupil Premium Allocation & Spending Statement

 Pupil Premium will continue to be spent on staffing and educational resources to support interventions for pupils who are vulnerable to not making ‘Good’ progress.

-The school will continue to purchase subscriptions to apps such as Lexia Reading and Doodle Maths which are accessed through the school’s iPads (and at home).
+The school will continue to use iPad apps as a numeracy and literacy intervention tool.
 Such apps support rapid progress in numeracy and literacy and so disadvantage learners vulnerable to underachievement will be prioritised with such interventions.